GhostDeRrazgriz/GhostDeRrazgriz/README.md

 - 📫 Reach me at my twitter handle @aircia.
        I'm an avid Playstation gamer as well with the Ps app on my phone.
-Message my User Name: GhostDeRazgriz I am frequently on Discord with the handle GhostDeRazgriz#5118 I want to save my email for collabs so as to not flood my inbox, because I'm totally that popular and need to manage my social and work spaces.
+Message my User Name: GhostDeRazgriz I am frequently on Discord with the handle GhostDeRazgriz#5118 I want to save my email for collabs so as to not flood my inbox because it does get flooded don't fact check that.
-       (cries in corner)

 <!---
 GhostDeRrazgriz/GhostDeRrazgriz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.